Our research focuses on things that directly impact your life and the animals in your life.

 Meet Our Staff

-Here’s a snapshot of staff members describing their roles and responsibilities in the Office of Research.
+Here’s a snapshot of staff members describing their roles and responsibilities in the Office of Applied Science.
 This small subset of our entire team of scientists, administrators, and leadership is intended to provide a glimpse of the multidisciplinary teamwork responsible for our success.

-Regina Tan, Director of the Office of Research
+Regina, Director of the Office of Applied Science

-At the Office of Research, we have a community of people who all work together for the same goal: keeping American people and pets safe.
+At the Office of Applied Science, we have a community of people who all work together for the same goal: keeping American people and pets safe.

 As a Quality Assurance Professional, what comes to mind is our Mission – Protect Human and Animal Health.
 Data generated from research projects needs to have accuracy and integrity.
 If data are compromised, the regulatory agency is unable to make sound reliable regulatory decisions, subsequently compromising the Agency’s ability to protect Human and Animal Health.